 1. Tool cabinet

-A tool cabinet is more than just a place you can store your tools.
+A tool cabinet or tool box is more than just a place you can store your tools.
 It’s an important part of a garage owner no matter what level of proficiency.
 In other words, a decent tool chest is an absolute must, a best tool chest is not only keeping them from getting damaged but also allows you to organize it base on your works, make your tasks quicker and more efficient.

 Things you should consider before choosing the right tool organizer are